Making Mine Tailings

 The Environment

-INTRODUCING THE GLOBAL TAILINGS MANAGEMENT INSTITUTE
+WELCOME TO THE GLOBAL TAILINGS MANAGEMENT INSTITUTE

 On 25 January 2019, a tailings dam disaster in Brazil’s Brumadinho claimed 272 lives.